nikbearbrown/Botspeak/README.md

 - **Feedback Incorporation**: Systematic improvement based on outcome evaluation
 - **Knowledge Transfer**: Applying insights across different AI systems and use cases

-Learning Integration emphasizes the development of Botspeak as an ongoing practice rather than a one-time acquisition of knowledge.
+Learning by Doing emphasizes the development of Botspeak as an ongoing practice of critical thinking, continuously refining our approach to AI collaboration through systematic analysis of successes and failures.

 ### 8. Rapid Prototyping